SpellholdStudios/1pp/README.md

 #### Special Acknowledgements to:

 - <a href="http://www.spellholdstudios.net/">Spellhold Studios</a> team for hosting the mod (<a href="http://www.shsforums.net">Forums</a>).
-- French translation: Gwrndolyne.
+- French translation: Gwendolyne (Luren for proodreading).
+- ...
+- Flaming sword component: Thanks in advance especially to Nythrun for letting us use her code!
+We hope!
+- First installer: CamDawg.
 - Everyone else from the <a href="http://gibberlings3.net/forums/">The Gibberlings Three</a>, <a href="http://www.shsforums.net/">Spellhold Studios</a> forums, and the other Infinity Engine gaming and modding communities who offered their help and support.
-- etc.

 ##

 #### Programs/tools used in creation (among others)

 - <a href="https://github.com/WeiDUorg/weidu/releases">WeiDU</a> by Wes Weimer, the bigg and Wisp.
+- <a href="https://github.com/Argent77/NearInfinity/releases">Near Infinity</a>, by Jon Olav Hauglid, FredSRichardson, and Argent77.
-- <a href="http://notepad-plus-plus.org/">Notepad++</a> by the Notepad++ team, Don Ho, and the spellcheck plug-in.
+- <a href="https://gibberlings3.github.io/iesdp/"><acronym title="Infinity Engine Structures Description Project">IESDP</acronym></a>, maintained by igi and lynx.
-- <a href="http://www.shsforums.net/files/file/1048-weidu-highlighter-for-notepad/">WeiDU Notepad++ Highlighters </a> by Argent77.
+- <a href="https://www.gibberlings3.net/mods/tools/dltcep/"><acronym title="Dragonlance Total Conversion Editor Pro">DLTCEP</acronym></a>, by Avenger.
 - <a href="https://www.adobe.com/products/photoshop.html">Adobe Photoshop</a>.
 - <a href="http://www.gimp.org/"><acronym title="GNU Image Manipulation Program">GIMP</acronym></a> by the GIMP team.
 - <a href="http://www.gamani.com/">GIF Movie Gear</a>.